 There are several outcomes that can follow a review of your claim decision.
 These can include:

-Failing to lodge a review request in the three-month time limitation period
+Failing to lodge a review request in time

 The Workers’ Compensation and Rehabilitation Act 2003 allows the Workers’ Compensation Regulatory Services to extend the legislative timeframes in special circumstances.
 Unless you can prove special circumstances have contributed to you being unable to meet this timeframe, in most cases, you will not be able to lodge a review outside of the three-month time limitation.